(This post follows on from A Town Called Bell)

 Perhaps I was extra sensitive to this issue.

 Riding a bike over the unsealed back roads of Australia, passed endless wire boundary fences and huge swathes of empty land, I often thought about the original inhabitants of this country.
-I loved being consumed by the emptiness and solitude, the endless horizons and the total absence of people.
-Yet there was also the nagging thought: what did this country look like before the white British cleared all the trees and bushes – and exterminated the aborigines?

 When he conceived the idea of making a Biblical Garden, I suppose the priest knew his congregation.
 They wouldn’t attend his services if it meant having their semi-religious veneration of the ‘pioneers’ of this country challenged by another, very different interpretation: Philistines, fuelled by racism and alcohol, shooting down the aborigines.
 Violent men not an iota better than the Romans and the Jewish priests.